 Select the check box to include this.
 Click Edit particle size distribution to open the Preexisting Particle Size Distribution window where you can edit the parameters and view a graph comparing the radius and number density for the selected component.

-See Particle Size Distribution for instructions.
+See Particle Size Distribution (PSD) for detailed instructions.